© Filmstill "I am the Rriver, the River is Me"

 Rieneke van Santen

-Hasse van Nuunen
+Hasse van Nunen

 Hasse van Nunen is a documentary producer at Een van de jongens, which she founded together with Renko Douze.
 She works with unique creators to produce impactful documentaries.
 To increase social impact, she co-founded the Impact Academy (now Impact Makers) with Bernadette Kuiper, promoting collaboration between funds, broadcasters and producers.
 This initiative introduced the role of impact producer in the Netherlands.
 Hasse also works as an impact producer.